PaulNonatomic/ServiceLocator/README.md

 }

 // Obtain your ServiceLocator instance
-ServiceLocator locator = // ... reference to your ServiceLocator asset locator.Register<IMyService>(new MyService());
+ServiceLocator locator; // ... reference to your ServiceLocator asset locator.Register<IMyService>(new MyService());

 ```